How Do I File for Divorce in Vermont?

 Along with the emotional and practical issues involved in ending a marriage, the divorce process itself requires navigating the legal system in Vermont.
 While that might seem overwhelming, it doesn't have to be all that difficult, particularly if you and your soon-to-be ex can cooperate.
 Here's what you need to know to get started with a Vermont divorce.

-In order to file for divorce in Vermont, either you or your spouse must have lived in the state for at least six months.
+In order to file for divorce in Vermont, either you or your spouse must have lived in the state for at least the preceding six months.
 Also, you won't be able to get your final divorce until one of you has lived in the state for a year.
 (Vt.
 Stat. tit.
-15, § 592(a) (2022).)
+15, § 592(a) (2023).)

-Unlike many states, Vermont doesn't allow you to file for a no-fault divorce by simply claiming that you and your spouse are incompatible or that your marriage has broken down.
-Instead, the only no-fault ground includes two requirements:
+In a no-fault divorce, you don't need to claim (or prove) that your spouse was guilty of some wrongdoing.
+However, unlike many states, Vermont doesn't allow you to file for a no-fault divorce by simply claiming that you and your spouse are incompatible or that your marriage has broken down.
+Instead, you must meet both of the following requirements:

 • you must have lived apart from your spouse for at least six months, without interruption, by the time the judge grants your divorce, and